mjsipes/layers4/notes.md

 make weather card able to search other places weather? then add a history button when it comes to styling, what is the difference between a card and a badge? should i always try to use the shadcn classes? and then just override them?

+linkedin post:
+I spent half of my summer on this project.
+I’d love for people to try it and share feedback — it started as a simple idea while skiing in Lake Tahoe and turned into a full exploration of AI vs UI design.